If you’ve worked on a team with more than two services, you’ve felt this pain.

 └── ...

-Each folder is a Schemity workspace containing plain JSON files that carry the full ERD for that service.
-The entire repo lives as ~/schemity/ on every engineer’s machine.
-Schemity opens it as a central hub: pick a workspace, start working.
+Each folder is a workspace carrying the full ERD for that service.
+Clone the repo wherever you like - it no longer has to be ~/schemity/ - import it, and Schemity opens it as a central hub: pick a workspace, start working.

 What this unlocks